fabriziodrr/fabriziodrr/README.md

 # Hi there, I'm Fabrizio! 👋

 ## About Me
-🎓 **Computer Engineering Student** passionate about software development and learning new technologies.
+🎓 **MSComputer Engineering Student** passionate about software development and learning new technologies.

 🔭 **Currently working on:** University projects and expanding my programming skills